onflow/flow/flips/20211007-transaction-fees.md

 With an unaware payer (for example due to bad automation) or a malicious payer, that wants to drain the access node account or wants to cause excess traffic without paying transaction fees, it is in the access nodes best interest to not include these transactions.

 The access node can check the balance of the payer prior to including their transaction and if the balance is below the minimum account balance, it would not include the transaction.
-However this prevents the payer from topping up his own balance, after an hones mistake.
+However this prevents the payer from topping up his own balance, after an honest mistake.
 Some thought is needed here to address this edge case.

-The problem of providing economic incentive to include transactions of not part of this FLIP.
+The problem of providing economic incentive to include transactions is not part of this FLIP.
 This FLIP only provides a way to discourage access nodes to include transactions that cannot be paid for by the payer.

 ### Failing transactions